What Is Customer Relationship Management(CRM)

 This is how Oracle (the current owner of the Sibel system) defines customer relationship management:

-“Customer relationship management is the use of tools, technology, and processes to collect and analyze customer data and use this information to improve the customer experience.”
+“Customer relationship management uses tools, technology, and processes to collect and analyze customer data and use this information to improve the customer experience.”

 Microsoft Perspective of CRM

-Microsoft recognizes CRM more as CRM software and in its definition of CRM, it says so.
+Microsoft recognizes CRM more as CRM software, and its definition of CRM says so.
 “Customer relationship management, or CRM, is software that companies use to automate sales and marketing, as well as to manage sales and service-related activities within an organization.”

 Defining CRM from Gartner’s view

-Gartner, one of the IT research giants, defines CRM as completely independent of the platform as follows:
+Gartner, one of the IT research giants, defines CRM as entirely independent of the platform as follows:

-CRM or customer relationship management is a macro strategy for the whole business that is used to optimize profits and revenue and customer satisfaction.
+CRM, or customer relationship management, is a macro strategy for business users to optimize profits, revenue, and customer satisfaction.
 To achieve this goal, CRM organizes all business activities around different groups of customers and tries to create and develop behaviors in the business that ultimately lead to greater customer satisfaction.

 CRM from the perspective of the CIO site